-Read on to learn about the gift tax — and how to repay your student loans if the responsibility is all yours.
+Read on to learn about the tax implications of paying off someone else’s student loans — and how to repay your loans if the responsibility is all yours.

-If you applied for private student loans or federal PLUS loans, you either applied by yourself or with a cosigner or endorser, respectively.
-If you have a cosigner or endorser, that person is legally responsible for repaying the loans if you are unable to do so.
+The bottom line: If you have a student loan balance, it needs to be paid.
+If you have a cosigner — which may be the case if you have private student loans or federal PLUS Loans — then that person is legally responsible for repaying the loans if you are unable to do so.
 But if your student loans are solely in your name, you are responsible for repayment according to the outlined terms.

 More employers are offering student loan repayment as a perk.
-Through CARES Act legislation, employers can contribute up to $5,250 per employee toward student loans through 2025.
-That sum is not considered part of an employee’s taxable income.
+Through CARES Act legislation, employers can contribute up to $5,250 per employee per year toward student loans without the payment counting toward the employee’s taxable income, through 2025.

 Can Parents Pay Off Their Child’s Student Loans?

+Yes they can.
+But can parents pay off student loans without a gift tax?
+It depends.
 If a parent is a cosigner, paying the student loans in full will not trigger a gift tax.
-In the mind of the IRS, the parent is not providing a gift but is merely paying off a debt.
+In the mind of the IRS, the parent is not providing a gift but is paying off a debt.

-The annual exclusion for gifts is $16,000 in 2022.
-That means an individual can give you up to $16,000 without triggering the gift tax, which the givers, not receivers, generally pay.
-If your parents file taxes jointly, they would be able to give a combined $32,000 a year, which could include paying down loans.
-Borrowers who have the good fortune to snag $16,000 from Mom, Dad, Granddad, and Grandma could get a total of $64,000 without any family member having to pay a gift tax.
+The annual exclusion for gifts is $17,000 in 2023.
+That means an individual can give you up to $17,000 without triggering the gift tax, which the givers, not receivers, generally pay.
+If your parents file taxes jointly, they would be able to give a combined $34,000 a year, which could include paying down loans.
+Borrowers who have the good fortune to snag $17,000 from Mom, Dad, Granddad, and Grandma could get a total of $68,000 without any family member having to file a gift tax return.

-To avoid triggering a gift tax, one option would be to help pay during multiple tax years.
-But it’s also a good idea for parents to consider their retirement plans and test what-ifs before offering to pay their children’s student loans.
+The upshot is that the main concern when it comes to helping children out with their student loans is probably not the gift tax, but whether the parent can afford it.
+It’s a good idea for parents to consider their retirement plans and test what-ifs before offering to pay their children’s student loans.
 Working with a financial planner may help parents find a path that works for them and their children.

 It’s also not an all-or-nothing decision.
 Some parents choose to pay a portion of student loans or offer cash toward repayment in lieu of other gifts.